YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/readme.md

 Our model
 -------------------------
 Inspired by some state-of-the-art frameworks in the areas of object detection, image segmentation and image classification with deep learning techniques.
-We combine Faster-RCNN, UNet, and ResBlock from RetNet to design our deep model (PS: we have not a name for it yet, maybe latter).
+We combine Faster-RCNN, UNet, ResBlock from ResNet and detector model from kaggle winner [grt123](https://github.com/lfz/DSB2017) to design our deep model (PS: we have not a name for it yet, maybe latter).
 The architecture of the model is shown as follows:

 ![](https://github.com/YiYuanIntelligent/3DFasterRCNN_LungNoduleDetector/blob/master/model.png)